$\Delta_T$ Noise in Mesoscopic Hybrid Junctions: Influence of Barrier Strength and Thermal Bias: Introduction

 \section{Introduction}

-{$\Delta_T$ noise in a mesoscopic junction is calculated at a finite temperature gradient and at zero bias voltage with a vanishing charge current.
-At zero voltage bias, the average charge current in both normal metal-insulator-normal metal (NIN) and normal metal-insulator-superconductor (NIS) junctions vanishes even at finite temperature difference as electron-hole symmetry is preserved in these setups.
+$\Delta_T$ noise in a mesoscopic junction is calculated at a finite temperature gradient and at zero bias voltage with a vanishing charge current.
+At zero voltage bias, the average charge current in both normal metal--insulator--normal metal (NIN) and normal metal--insulator--superconductor (NIS) junctions vanishes even at finite temperature difference as electron-hole symmetry is preserved in these setups.
 However, these setups do generate extra noise apart from the obvious thermal noise, referred to as excess noise, which is the quantum shot noise contribution to the total quantum noise even at zero charge current and zero applied voltage bias.
-In Ref. \cite{atomicscaleexpt}, this excess (or, quantum shot noise) noise is called $\Delta_T$ noise, because this noise is measured at zero average charge current. $\Delta_T$ noise has garnered significant interest in recent research, particularly due to implications in understanding thermal and quantum transport, see \cite{atomicscaleexpt, qcircuitexpt, tjunctionexpt, DeltaNS}.
-Recently, $\Delta_T$ noise has garnered significant interest from both theoretical~\cite{atomicscaleexpt, qcircuitexpt, tjunctionexpt, DeltaNS, generalbound, popoff, dTtheory} and experimental researchers as it has been observed in conductors using atomic-scale molecular junction~\cite{atomicscaleexpt}, in quantum circuits~\cite{qcircuitexpt}, and also in metallic tunnel junctions~\cite{tjunctionexpt}. $\Delta_T$ noise is defined as the quantum shot noise at zero voltage bias due to a finite temperature gradient ~\cite{atomicscaleexpt}.
-The versatility of $\Delta_T$ noise measurement makes it an effective tool for investigating and understanding such occurrences, as it is not bound by specific design constraints \cite{qcircuitexpt}.
-Furthermore, $\Delta_T$ noise measurement is not restricted to a particular temperature range, allowing its application to conductors of varying sizes down to the atomic scale \cite{atomicscaleexpt, qcircuitexpt}.
-In this work, we study the zero voltage bias ($V = 0$) transport regime leading to zero thermovoltage ($V_{th} = 0$) but at a finite temperature bias ($\Delta T \neq 0$), wherein we calculate the $\Delta_T$ noise in a NIN and NIS junction.
-Our key findings reveal that $\Delta_T$ noise in NIN and NIS junctions are always positive, and that the $\Delta_T$ noise in a NIS junction is significantly enhanced compared to that in a NIN junction in the transparent limit.
-The study of ours underscores the non-monotonic dependence of $\Delta_T$ noise on barrier strength and its monotonic but quadratic dependence on temperature bias, emphasizing the intricate interplay between barrier characteristics and thermal gradients in NIN and NIS junctions.}
+In Ref.~\cite{atomicscaleexpt}, this excess noise (or, quantum shot noise) is called $\Delta_T$ noise, because this noise is measured at zero average charge current.